 Davao infrastructure

-Paolo Duterte Fires Back as Ombudsman Asked to Probe Davao Flood Projects
+Paolo Duterte Fires Back as Ombudsman Asked to Probe Davao Flood Control Contracts

-A complaint over 80 Davao City flood-control contracts has put Paolo Duterte’s ₱49.84-billion infrastructure defense beside an older political grievance: his claim that the city’s first district has been starved of national budget support since 2022.
+A complaint over 80 Davao City flood control contracts put Representative Paolo Duterte’s ₱49.84 billion infrastructure defense beside claims about red flags, DPWH records, and the city’s first district budget fight.

 The flood came first

 The latest fight over Davao City infrastructure did not begin in a committee room.
-It followed hours of heavy rain from the evening of May 18 into the early morning of May 19, 2026, when overflowing rivers and creeks sent residents in several low-lying Davao communities out of their homes.
+It followed hours of heavy rain from the evening of May 18 into the early morning of May 19, 2026.
+Overflowing rivers and creeks forced residents in several low lying Davao communities out of their homes.
 By the next day, the political argument had moved to the Office of the Ombudsman.

-ACT Teachers party-list Representative Antonio Tinio asked Ombudsman Jesus Crispin Remulla to investigate flood-control projects in Davao City’s first district.
-His complaint was built around an ACT Teachers review of 121 DPWH-recorded flood-control contracts along the Davao and Matina rivers from 2019 to 2022.
+ACT Teachers party list Representative Antonio Tinio asked Ombudsman Jesus Crispin Remulla to investigate flood control projects in Davao City’s first district.
+His complaint was built on an ACT Teachers review of 121 DPWH recorded flood control contracts along the Davao and Matina rivers from 2019 to 2022.
 Tinio said 80 of those contracts carried red flags worth about ₱4.44 billion.

 What Tinio is asking the Ombudsman to check